 At the initial presentation to a health practitioner the patient will undergo a clinical examination and will often be prescribed an antibiotic because the presumed cause of SOB is chest infection.
-It is not uncommon for the patient to re-present to the practitioner with no improvement in SOB or even worsening symptoms despite antibiotics.
-The doctor is likely to request imaging, beginning with a chest X-ray.
+It is not uncommon for the patient to re-present to the practitioner with no improvement in SOB or even worsening symptoms despite the antibiotics.
+At this point the doctor is likely to request imaging, beginning with a chest X-ray.
 Depending on how the local health care systems work, the patient may find themselves in a hospital emergency department or better still a respiratory service with a chest X-ray demonstrating a pleural effusion.

 How is the initial pleural effusion managed?